dragged9698/Discord-Forum-Trello-Sync/README.md

 ### 4. Environment Variables

-Create a `.env` file in the project root directory with the following variables:
+Rename the `.env.example` file in the project root directory and modify the following variables:

 ```env
 # Discord Configuration